A successful affiliate marketing program can add significant value to a business, offering a variety of both short-term and long-term benefits.

 - Encourage better program uptake by offering higher starting commissions.

 - Offer a multi-faceted program with multiple commission rate levels.
 For example, offer higher rates for top-performing networks and marketers.
-However, avoid constantly changing commission rates.
-Constantly fluctuating rates can negatively impact relationships with affiliates.
+However, avoid continually changing commission rates.
+Frequently fluctuating prices can negatively impact relationships with affiliates.

 - Research competitor rates and benefits, altering rates as needed to stay competitive.